towerofnix/scratch-api-unofficial-docs/api/proxy.md

 }
 ```

-Each item in that array is a project, and follows this format:
+Each item in any of those arrays is a project, and follows this format:

 ```
 {